 Useful sentences to learn could be things such as:

-Does this contain ____?
+Does this contain…?

 I cannot eat…

-Can you make this without using ____ ?
+Can you make this without using… ?

 I am allergic to…

 However, awareness of these issues still remains low in some parts of the world.
 For instance, developing nations in Asia.

 When you enter any restaurant, coffee shop, or indoor establishment, peer around and make a mental note of where the bathrooms are.
 This way you know exactly where you need to go in the worst-case scenario.

 It is unfortunate that most airlines nowadays require you to pay an additional fee for reserving a seat.
-However, opting to reserve the aisle seat when you fly – particularly on long-distance flights, can give you extra peace of mind if you were to get sick during your journey.
+However, opting to reserve the aisle seat when you fly, particularly on long-distance flights, can give you extra peace of mind if you were to get sick during your journey.

 Be cautious when experimenting with new local foods but don’t terrify yourself into assuming that all that is different is going to make you sick.
 Street food markets in places such as Asia, South America, and the Middle East can be great places to discover local specialties.

 Don’t eat meat or fruits which have been left out and of course, don’t eat anything with flies buzzing around it.
 These things are certainly not appealing anyway!
 But don’t restrict yourself too much.

 Always drink plenty of water and where possible avoid carbonated drinks and caffeine.
 Water flushes out the toxins within your body and helps it to function as it’s supposed to.

 Not to mention, plenty of water aids you in avoiding constipation.
 It also allows you to rehydrate if you suffer from loose bowel movements.
 Consider investing in reusable water bottles such as those offered by Lifestraw.
 Not only do they reduce your plastic waste, but they also keep your water cool throughout the day.

 Traveling with IBS can cause a few headaches, but everyone deserves a break.
 What kind of life would we have if we were just nervously loitering around at home indoors all of the time in case we got sick?

 Do you have any additional questions about traveling with IBS?
 Perhaps you have some useful survival techniques that you want to share with fellow IBS sufferers?
-Please don’t hesitate to reach out to me via the comments below.
-Safe travels!
-Melissa xo